AMAHMERCY/design/README.md

-# design
+# Redesign of a page by
-a clone
+I built this to improve my skill

-i built this to improve my skill
+This is link to the github pages/demo  https://amahmercy123.github.io/design/